 5G-Simultaneous Localization and Mapping (SLAM).
 5G-SLAM is constructing or updating a map of an unknown location and tracking an object simultaneously.
 Suppose consider we have an autonomous vehicle (AV) driving on a freeway and it is enabled with 5G-SLAM as shown in Figure-5.A.1-1.C & D, 5G-SLAM on the AV can map all the vehicles- along with speed and distance- around it, including road signs.
 This information enables AV to anticipate the kind of vehicles around the lanes, which aid in navigation and avoid accidents.
 Base Station (BS) along with UE can construct 5G-SLAM of any unknown location, which can be used for autonomous vehicles, Extended reality (XR), drone navigation, robots navigation etc.,.
 5G-SLAM obtains model and tracking of an environment at the same time unlike camera, which needs a reference model for modelling and tracking.
 5G-SLAM will classify objects into modelling and tracking of stationary and moving objects.
 For stationary object, 5G-SLAM has to estimate the number of objects, type of object and position.
 Whereas for moving objects, 5G-SLAM has to determine the position, type of object, direction, speed.
 Once 5G-SLAM has all the object information, it has to map all the stationary and moving objects related to UE’s environment and relay it to UE and subscribed users as well [1, 2, 9]

-5G sensing and localization. can operate in bistatic and monostatic modes in determining the location and electromagnetic properties of passive objects.
-In conventional bistatic mode - the transmitter and receiver are separated whereas in monostatic mode - Joint Radar and communication (JRC) is used where both transmitter and receiver are on the same device.
-Classification of devices-free sensing and communication topologies are shown in Figure-5.A.1-1.
-In 3GPP-R16, bistatic localization is performed on both downlink and uplink using time-difference-of-arrival (TDoA), angle-of-arrival (AoA), and angle-of-departure (AoD) measurements both at the base station.
-Both bistatic and monostatic have limitation with their accuracies, with the advent of high BW mmWave brings high resolution in both time-delay and angle domains.
-The SLAM problem can be divided into front and a back-end problem.
-In front-end, the problem is to determine the data association - between landmarks and measurement directions.
-The back-end problem is to find the probabilistic SLAM density for a given data association- determined in the front end.
-Most of the back-end algorithms are Kalman filter (EKF), Fast-SLAM and Graph-SLAM, which are based on Bayesian method [3, 7, 8, 13].